Yes, even if you have a bad credit score, you can take out a loan against your vehicle.

 The Bottom Line

 Emergencies can take anyone by surprise.
-Taking out a loan against your car can provide you with cash quickly, regardless of your credit history.
+Borrowing money against your car can provide you with cash quickly, regardless of your credit history.
 By paying back the loan on time, you’ll resolve your financial crisis and get your finances back in order.

-If a loan that uses your car as collateral is your best option, shop around with a handful of lenders.
-Compare interest rates, repayment terms, and associated fees to find the loan that’s the best fit.
+If using your car as collateral for a loan seems like your best option, it’s wise to shop around.
+Compare interest rates, repayment terms, and fees across various lenders to find the most suitable loan.

 Written by